BoLS logo Today's Tabletop & RPG News

 Before he got into the board gaming scene, Milton Bradley had a lithography business.
 Lithography is a method of printing that uses a set print to make copies of an original image.
 He set up his shop in 1860 and was initially very successful.

-Abraham Lincoln was gaining popularity and Bradley thought to capitalize on that.
-This business was doing well and the prints were selling.
+Bradley had decided to make prints of a then mostly unknown Republican Presidential candidate.
+This new candidate was gaining popularity and Bradley thought to capitalize on that.
+Business was going well and the prints were selling.

 Bradley thought himself king of the color lithography business in all of Springfield, Massachusetts.
 Things were going great until a customer came back to Bradley demanding a refund.